Shravanthi20/contract-summariser/Readme.md

 # 🧠 LegalEase: Smarter Legal Document Summarizer

 LegalEase is an AI-powered web application that helps users *upload large legal PDF files* and receive *structured summaries, clause highlights, and a **smart glossary* for simplified understanding.
-Built to make contracts easier to read, interpret, and reference — all in seconds.
+Built to make contracts easier to read, interpret, and reference.

-🚀 Designed during a 48-hour hackathon with a focus on accessibility, legal insight, and responsible AI usage.

 ---